iriusrisk/startleft/docs/usage/REST-API.md

 `startleft --log-level DEBUG server`

 ## Endpoints
 This section describes all the available endpoints, their parameters, and example requests and responses.

+!!! tip "Example files"
     Refer to each specific format section for example files to use.

 ### Health
 ```